python/mypy/docs/source/command_line.rst

     By default, mypy will suppress any error messages generated within :pep:`561` compliant packages.
 Adding this flag will disable this behavior.

+.. option:: --fast-module-lookup

+    The default logic used to scan through search paths to resolve imports has a quadratic worse-case behavior in some cases, which is for instance triggered by a large number of folders sharing a top-level namespace as in:

+        foo/
+            company/
+                foo/
+                    a.py
+        bar/
+            company/
+                bar/
+                    b.py
+        baz/
+            company/
+                baz/
+                    c.py
+       ...

+    If you are in this situation, you can enable an experimental fast path by setting the :option:`--fast-module-lookup` option.

 .. _platform-configuration: